archisman-panigrahi/physics-simulations/Charge in electromagnetic field/Readme.md

 - `charge` = charge of proton,
 - `mass` = mass of proton

 3. You can open output.dat in any data plotting program.
-To see it in Octave, run `octave-cli`
+To see it in Octave, run `octave-cli -q`
-4. To generate the graph, run `showMotion('output.dat')`
+4. To generate the graph, run `showMotion('output.dat')` within Octave.

 ## Examples